 In addition to the wood pole structure assemblies, composite insulators have been ordered for the backstay assemblies.
 In the event that a conductor breaks during a line failure, this broken conductor will have to be anchored to prevent further damage and stabilize the intact section of the line.
 This would be completed with a backstay that would clamp on the broken conductor and be anchored into the ground.
 The clamp, hardware, and anchor material have been procured.
-The composite insulator is designed and ordered with an expected delivery of winter 2020 with an expected storage location of Forteau Point in Labrador and Central Newfoundland.
+The composite insulator is designed and ordered with an expected delivery of winter 2020.